AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/add-charts-dashboard.md

 ---
 # Add Charts to Dashboards

-Existing charts can be added to dashboards using the `Add Report` function, located in the top-right area of the screen.
+Existing charts can be added to dashboards using the [!UICONTROL Add Report] function, located in the top-right area of the screen.
 The same chart can be added to multiple dashboards, meaning if the chart is edited, all dashboards with this chart reflect the change.

 >[!NOTE]
 >